Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 The sign-up bonus you earn with the Chase Southwest cards counts towards the 110,000 Southwest points you need to earn the Companion Pass.
 The best way to earn the Companion Pass is to apply for these cards now because it’s late in the year, and complete the minimum spending in 2017.
 That way the points post to your account in early 2017 – which will get you the Companion Pass for close to 2 years!

 Note: Chase is unlikely to approve most folks for 2 personal cards at the same time.
 So it’s better to sign-up for 1 personal card and 1 small business card.

 And remember, Chase has tightened their application rules.
-So if you’ve opened 5+ credit cards (from any bank) in the past 24 months (excluding certain business cards, like the The Enhanced Business Platinum® Card from American Express OPEN), it’s unlikely you’ll be approved for most Chase cards.
+So if you’ve opened 5+ credit cards (from any bank) in the past 24 months (excluding certain business cards, like the The Business Platinum® Card from American Express OPEN), it’s unlikely you’ll be approved for most Chase cards.

 4. Open a New Card With Better Purchase Protection

 Credit card companies have been improving their benefits.
 This holiday shopping season, make sure the card you shop with comes with solid purchase protection!